dymmond/edgy/docs/testing/model-factory.md

   When `False`, just use the one of the model.
 - **exclude_autoincrement** (None | bool): Auto-exclude the column with the `autoincrement` flag set.
 This is normally the injected id field.
 - **save** (Bool, only build): Save synchronously the model.
 It is a shortcut for `run_sync(factory_instance.build_and_save(...))`.
 By default `False`.
+- **callcounts** (dict): Provide a different dict where the callcounts are saved.
+Useful for resetting.

 ```python
 {!> ../docs_src/testing/factory/factory_build.py !}